 Chapter 9 applies the algorithms from Chapter 8 to the problem of computing with modular forms.
-First we discuss decomposing spaces of modular forms using Dirichlet characters, and then explain how to compute a basis of Hecke eigenforms for each subspace using several approaches.
+First we discuss decomposing spaces of modular forms using Dirichlet characters, then explain how to compute a basis of Hecke eigenforms for each subspace using several approaches.
 We also discuss congruences between modular forms and bounds needed to provably generate the Hecke algebra.

 Chapter 10 is about computing analytic invariants of modular forms.
-It discusses tricks for speeding convergence of certain infinite series and sketches how to compute every elliptic curve over $\mathbb{Q}$ with given conductor.
+It discusses tricks for speeding convergence of certain infinite series, and sketches how to compute every elliptic curve over \mathbb{Q} with given conductor.

 Chapter 11 contains detailed solutions to most of the exercises in this book.
-(Many of these were written by students in a course taught at the University of Washington.)
+(Many of these were written by students in a course taught at University of Washington.)

-Appendix A deals with computational techniques for working with generalizations of modular forms to more general groups than $SL_2(\mathbb{Z})$ , such as $SL_n(\mathbb{Z})$ for $n \geq 3$ .
-Some of this material requires more prerequisites than the rest of the book.
-Nonetheless, seeing a natural generalization of the material in the rest of this book helps to clarify the key ideas.
-The topics in the appendix are directly related to the main themes of this book: modular symbols, Manin symbols, cohomology of subgroups of $SL_2(\mathbb{Z})$ with various coefficients, explicit computation of modular forms, etc.
+Chapter A is an appendix on computational techniques for working with generalizations of modular forms to more general groups than $SL_2(\mathbb{Z})$, such as $SL_n(\mathbb{Z})$ for $n \geq 3$.
+Some of this material requires more prerequisites than the rest of this book.
+Nonetheless, seeing a natural generalization of the xiv Preface material in the rest of this book helps to clarify the key ideas.
+The topics in the appendix are directly related to the main themes of this book: modular symbols, Manin symbols, cohomology of subgroups of $\mathrm{SL}2(\mathbb{Z})$ with various coefficients, explicit computation of modular forms, etc.

 Software.
-We use SAGE, Software for Algebra and Geometry Experimentation (see [Ste06]), to illustrate how to do many of the examples.
-SAGE is completely free and packages together a wide range of open source mathematics software for doing much more than just computing with modular forms.
-SAGE can be downloaded and run on your computer or can be used via a web browser over the Internet.
+We use SAGE (see [Ste06]) to illustrate how to do many of the examples.
+SAGE is completely free, and packages together a wide range of open source mathematics software for doing much more than just computing with modular forms.
+SAGE can be downloaded and run on your computer, or used via a web browser over the Internet.
 The reader is encouraged to experiment with many of the objects in this book using SAGE.
 We do not describe the basics of using SAGE in this book; the reader should read the SAGE tutorial (and other documentation) available at the SAGE website [Ste06].
-All examples in this book have been automatically tested and should work exactly as indicated in SAGE version at least 1.5.
+All examples in this book have been automatically tested and should work exactly as indicated in SAGE version 1.3.7.

-Acknowledgements.
+Acknowledgement.
 David Joyner and Gabor Wiese carefully read the book and provided a huge number of helpful comments.